Ldalvik/DexcomAPI/README.md

 # DexcomAPI
-This library is based off of https://github.com/gagebenne/pydexcom
+This library is based off https://github.com/gagebenne/pydexcom

 # HOW TO USE
 Connect to a WiFi network